Starcounter/Docs/guides/network/handling-http-requests/README.md

 });
 ```

 Handler `/exc3` constructs and throws an instance of `ResponseException` exception.
 Handler `/exc2` catches the exception, modifies some data and re-throws the exception.
-Eventually the `ResponseException` is caught by outer system handler and `ResponseObject` is automatically sent on the original `Request req`.
+Eventually, the `ResponseException` is caught by outer system handler and `ResponseObject` is automatically sent on the original `Request req`.
 Note that `ResponseException` mechanisms are working only within one user application (they are simple C# exceptions).

 User can attach an arbitrary user object to `ResponseException` by either constructor or `UserObject` property.